slcasner/pidp11/README.md

 **Note**
 - that this is a very early version of the software for beta testers of the kit
-- that you do not need to PiDP-11 hardware, it'll run fine without.
+- that you do not need to have the PiDP-11 hardware, it'll run fine without.
 Just no lights and switches.

 **Install instructions:**
-- make sure your Pi is connected to the internet during install, pull the PiDP-11 repository,
+- make sure your Pi is connected to the internet during install, pull the pidp11 repository,
-- create a 'pidp11' directory into /opt, and copy the files inside the PiDP-11 clone directory into /opt/pidp11/,
+- create a 'pidp11' directory into /opt, and copy the files inside the pidp11 clone directory into /opt/pidp11/,
 - run sudo ./install.sh in /opt/pidp11/install/,
 - reboot